PALS - Partnering Ambassadors for Life and Service

 Through Computer Education, GED certification, job placement and skill application training, adult women face the future with fresh hope.

-In partnership with the Sparrow's Nest Mission in Athens, Georgia, PALS teachers, mentors, and life-skills counselors are transforming even more lives by offering the PALS creative Christian-based curriculum to those seeking freedom from poverty, dependency, and abuse.
+In partnership with the Athens' Housing Authority in Athens, Georgia, PALS teachers, mentors, and life-skills counselors are transforming even more lives by offering the PALS creative Christian-based curriculum to those seeking freedom from poverty, dependency, and abuse.

 Women to the World is uniquely qualified to lead the charge that eradicates roadblocks to personal development, such as domestic violence, spousal abandonment, previous drug abuse, and joblessness.